newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * Culture + conversation + collaboration
 * Zero-downtime: approaching 100%
 * They prefer deploys during business hours
+* Their disposable servers are in EC2, but they have physical servers in a datacenter (since 1999)

 ### From @james_gary